lettier/webviewhs/README.md

       let red = "red" :: Text
       _ <- WHS.runJavaScript
         window

         -- This changes the web page background color to red.
-        -- Notice that we can use Haskell values inside the JavaScript and -- even use Haskell like syntax.
+        -- Notice that you can use Haskell values inside the JavaScript and -- even use Haskell like syntax.
         [jmacro|
           fun setBackgroundColor color { document.body.style.backgroundColor = color; }